jakobfriedl/SilentHarvest_BOF/README.md

 # SilentHarvest BOF
 This is a BOF implementation of [Furkan Göksel's](https://x.com/R0h1rr1m) [SilentNimvest](https://github.com/frkngksl/SilentNimvest/tree/main) project, which is in turn based on the [SilentHarvest research](https://sud0ru.ghost.io/silent-harvest-extracting-windows-secrets-under-the-radar/) by [Haidar](https://x.com/haider_kabibo).
 It's effectively another registry-only credential dumper, replicating hashdump capabilities as well as retrieving secrets stored in the  HKLM\SECURITY\Policy\Secrets subkeys.
 Old capabilities with a "new" "sneaky" way of delivering.
+Only requires SeBackupPrivilege (e.g. Administrator, doesn't require SYSTEM as it would normally).

 # Usage
 ![alt text](img/silentharvest_out.png)